odin-loki/Wideband-White-Noise-Generator/README.md

 ## Notes 29/02/2020
 Since I found a High Power Transistor/Amplifier.
 Pretty sure I just need to find some High Power RLC components and build an Oscillator and give it power.
 What I really need to do, is figure out how to make the Oscillator tunable, so I get the full 100 watts across the DC to 14 Ghz Spectrum.
 That is with a Varactor or Potentiometer.
 I want a feedback circuit, so when the frequency is high enough (14 Ghz) it will cutoff and rebegin at DC.
 Maybe off the Reactance of the LC components.
 I will research if frequency Based Multiplexing to RLC circuits is a thing.
 At any rate I found the Components I need to build such a circuit.
 I am not considering Wideband Resistors or Capacitors, I feel at a Larger level they are simple enough in design to handle Broadband whilst 0402 SMT sizes needs specialised design considerations and testing.
 (Make it High Power, Make it Chunky.)

+## Notes 01/03/2020
+Just noticed it is a leap year.
+Incidently while I slept I asked myself if I could drive the amplifier transistor in Avalanche Breakdown mode at about 10 volts or something above the Recomended Voltage.
+The point is it is above the Breakdown Voltage.
+The current has to drop accordingly to keep the 100 watt power rating.
+So I am emailing the Manufacturer to ask them about the characteristics of this transistor.
+Will update later, it would be nice if it just generated white noise constantly distributed across the response spectrum.